surfalytics/data-projects/dataops-projects/01_git_and_ci_cd/readme.md

           fi
 ```

-## Deploy the image with Continius Deployment
+## Deploy the image with Continuous Deployment

 Next, we want to control what is happening after the code review.
-Assume, we reviewed the code and we are ready to appove it.
+Assume, we reviewed the code and we are ready to approve it.
 We can now control what will happen after we click button Merge.
 At least, the code will be merged into the `main` branch a.k.a. our production branch.

 Let's assume, that we have an external application that is running in production.
-It is using last voersion of docker container.
-It means we don't care about th code and `main`.
+It is using last version of docker container.
+It means we don't care about the code and `main`.
 We only care about the Docker Image.

-Docker Imgae is stored in Registry.
+Docker Image is stored in Registry.
 We can use Docker Hub or GitHub Registry.

 Now, we want to make sure that after we merged code, the image is pushed to the Registry.
 We will create a new GitHub Action to do so.